connectrpc/conformance/docs/authoring_test_cases.md

 ## Test suites

 A suite represents a series of tests that all test the same general functionality (cancellation, timeouts, etc.).
-Each test suite YAML file represents a [`connectrpc.conformance.v1.TestSuite`][test-suite] message.
-So the schema of the `TestSuite` message defines the schema of the YAML file.
+Each test suite YAML file represents a [`TestSuite`][test-suite] message and the schema of this message defines the schema of the YAML file.
 The representation of a Protobuf message in YAML is the same as its [JSON format][json-docs].

 When defining a test suite in a YAML file, the only values that are required are the suite name (which should be unique across all suites) and at least one test case.